akvorado/akvorado/console/data/docs/06-internals.md

 design to scale is a bit different as *Akvorado* will create a socket for each worker instead of distributing incoming flows using a channel.

-Only Netflow v9 and IPFIX are currently supported.
-However, as *GoFlow2* also decodes sFlow, support can be added later.
+Netflow v9, IPFIX, and sFlow are currently supported.

 The design of this component is modular.
 It is possible to "plug" new decoders and new inputs easily.
 It is expected that most buffering